 This popular Castro Valley swimming spot is only a short drive north from Interstate 580 on Cull Canyon Road in Castro Valley.

 The lagoon won the 1966 Governor's Design Award for Exceptional Distinction for Recreational Development in the category of landscape.

-There are several reservable picnic areas at the park.
-For information, call 1-888-EBPARKS1-888-EBPARKS or 1-888-327-27571-888-327-2757, press option 2.
+There are several reservable picnic areas outside the swim complex.
+For information, call 1-888-EBPARKS or 1-888-327-2757, press option 2.